 “For many consumers, April can be an overwhelming month,” says Jeff Schwartz, executive director of Consolidated Credit.
 “If you haven’t been diligent about keeping your financial paperwork organized, pulling together all your tax documents can be an onerous task.”

-The task becomes even more onerous for those who fear owing, or who are unaware of the numerous tax credits and deductions available to taxpayers in Canada.
+The task becomes even more onerous if you fear owing taxes, or are unaware of the numerous tax credits and deductions available to taxpayers in Canada.

-Child Care Expenses – Claimed by the lower earning parent, this deduction allows parents to claim their nanny or day-care expenses (up to a maximum of $7,000 per child) by deducting this amount from their taxable income.
+Child Care Expenses – Claimed by the lower earning parent, this deduction allows parents to claim 35 percent of their nanny or day-care expenses (up to a maximum of $3,000 per child) by deducting this amount from their taxable income.

 Moving Expenses – If you moved at least 40 km to be closer to a new job, run a business, or go to school, the federal government may allow you to deduct your moving expenses from your taxable income.
 These expenses can include transportation, storage costs, real estate commission, legal fees and any costs related to changing your address.

-“A fool and his money are quickly parted, and leaving your hard-earned income in the government’s coffers should be no laughing matter.” – added Schwartz.
+“A fool and his money are quickly parted, and leaving your hard-earned income in the government’s coffers should be no laughing matter,” said Schwartz.

 Need assistance managing your debt during tax time?
 Take a look at our debt management calculator and savings estimator or call (844) 336-1306 today.